multiOTP/radius-class-php/README.md

 Pure PHP radius class
 =====================
-This current build (1.2.2 is obsolete).
+This current build (1.2.2) is obsolete.
 Take a look at the project https://github.com/dapphp/radius, which is based on this work and has been greatly enhanced by Drew Phillips (still maintained).

 This Radius class is a radius client implementation in pure PHP following the RFC 2865 rules (http://www.ietf.org/rfc/rfc2865.txt)